markwkiehl/particle_device_blueprint/README.md

 - The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source).
 - Multiple Particle devices must be able to use the same Particle webhook.
 - A date/time stamp in UTC must be included with data sent to Blynk so the last time data was sent will be visible.
-- A button widget on the Blynk web dashboard and mobile app will be configured to turn a built-in LED on the Particle hardware on or off.
+- A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn ON/OFF the built-in LED if available.

 # How It Works
 Data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.